 Our Design - Hide & Reveal

-RoHoEn's stroll garden was designed by Mr. Nozomu Okita in the traditional miegakure (見隠) style.
+Rohoen's stroll garden was designed by Mr. Nozomu Okita in the traditional miegakure (見え隠れ) style.
 Miegakure or hide-and-reveal design, is prevalent in Japanese stroll gardens where the entirety of the garden is never visible at once.
-Instead the viewer is led to uncover intentionally hidden views of the landscape while strolling along its curved paths.
+Instead, the viewer is led to uncover intentionally hidden sights and sounds of the landscape while strolling along its curved paths.

 Our Board- A Non-profit Organization

 The Japanese Friendship Garden of Phoenix, Inc. is a non-profit 501(c)(3) organization governed by a Board of Directors.
-The Board of Directors is an integral part of the organization - performance of maintenance, funding, and program development of the Garden.
-See more here: Board of Directors.
+The Board of Directors is an integral part of the organization.
+They oversee the performance of maintenance, funding, and program development of the Garden.

 The Garden operates in a large part through the support of community.
 Please see: Make a donation, Plant donations, Become a volunteer, or Become a member, to explore the many ways you can help the Garden grow!